-- a) Age 18-65 years (inclusive) - b) Histologically proven diffuse large B cell non-Hodgkin's lymphoma (DLBCL) and all morphological variants or Burkitt's lymphoma, according to the current World Health Organisation classification1.
+- a) Age 18-65 years (inclusive) - b) Histologically proven diffuse large B cell non-Hodgkin's lymphoma (DLBCL) and all morphological variants or Burkitt's lymphoma, according to the current World Health Organisation classification.
 The B cell nature of the proliferation must be verified by the positivity with an anti-CD20 antibody.
 All histology will be reviewed by a central Lymphoma Trials Office pathology panel. - c) IPI score high-intermediate (score=3) or high (score=4, 5).
 IPI defined as stage III or IV, raised LDH, > 1 extranodal site and poor performance status WHO performance status >/= 2.
-(See Appendix 4). - d) Disease stage II IV
+(See Appendix 4). - d) Patients with a positive serology for HIV